ArielJalil/boto3_queries/README.md

 # Boto3 queries

-Use boto3 Python module to run CLI queries on AWS resources within an AWS Organization.
+Use boto3 Python module to run CLI queries to resources within an AWS Organization.

 ## Required Python modules